 What is it?

-A supply chain control tower is essentially a dashboard that compiles and displays timely order and shipment-related updates and data (often combined with analytics of sales and other plant data) from across your supply chain.
+A supply chain control tower is essentially a dashboard that compiles and displays timely order and shipment-related updates and data intelligence (often combined with analytics of sales and other plant data) from across your supply chain.
 It’s analogous to an aviation control tower because it gives you the ability to anticipate potential trouble or changes and quickly adjust “flight plans” or orders and shipments accordingly.

-Consider the example of a food manufacturer which makes snack packages that are popular for people on the go and school lunches.
+Consider the example of a food manufacturer which makes snack packages that are popular for customers on the go and school lunches.
 In normal times, the manufacturer would typically see some of its highest demand in airports, gas stations and convenience stores.
 When the COVID-19 crisis hit, however, buying patterns quickly shifted.
 All of a sudden, with people following stay at home orders would have been more likely to buy larger bags of the snacks from the grocery store.
 Then buying patterns across states would quickly start to vary again based on when and how the states reopened.
 At the same time, the situation would be fluid, with the potential for hot spots impacting supplier operations or demand or both.

-A supply chain control tower that brings together the right combination of data and technologies makes it much easier to manage through shifts in supply and demand, whether or not they are sudden and dramatic.
+A supply chain control tower that brings together the right combination of data intelligence and technologies makes it much easier to manage through shifts in supply and demand, whether or not they are sudden and dramatic.
 For example, sales analytics could provide right-time insights into when demand began to shift, so orders from packaging suppliers could be adjusted accordingly.
 And by tying in shipping alerts and other data from your suppliers and shippers, you could more dynamically respond to potential supply shortages or delays.

 Answering Important Questions (The 3 V’s)

-From a business perspective, the control tower focus is centered around addressing three key challenges (the 3 V’s) related to the movement of information, materials and products:
+From a business management perspective, the control tower focus is centered around addressing three key challenges (the 3 V’s) related to the movement of information, materials and products:

 - Visibility: the ability to see what is going on in your business.